Home insemination in the United States: step-by-step, timing, safety, and U.S. legal basics

 How home ICI compares with IUI and IVF

-Home insemination (ICI)HomeNo~5–15% per cycleLow cost and private; results depend on timing and hygiene
+Home insemination (ICI)HomeNo~5–15%Low cost and private; results depend on timing, hygiene, and correct handling

 IUIClinicYesOften several cycles neededMedical oversight and defined quality standards; see patient explainer: ASRM